 Coinone Withdrawal fees

 Many exchanges have competitive trading fees but then hit you on the way out with their withdrawal fees.
 Coinone – on the other hand – charges a withdrawal fee which is a bit above average, but probably won’t scare you away.
 The global industry average BTC-withdrawal fee is 0.000812 BTC per BTC-withdrawal.
 Coinone charges 0.0015 BTC per BTC-withdrawal.
-Sure, this is almost 100% more than average but the difference in USD against the industry average BTC-withdrawal fee is per the day of writing this (17 April 2019) only 3.61 USD.
+Sure, this is almost 100% more than average but the difference in USD against the industry average BTC-withdrawal fee is per the day of last updating this review (25 March 2020) only 5.28 USD.

 Coinone offers wire transfer as a deposit method, but credit cards is not an available deposit method.